demystifyfp/demystifyfp/content/clojure/marketplace-middleware/creating-cron-jobs-in-clojure.md

                    ::order-lines]))
 ```

-The next step is have a function that takes an order that conform to the above spec and transform it to to its XML version.
+The next step is to add a function that takes an order that conforms to the above spec and transforms it into its XML version.

 We are going to make use of [data.xml](https://github.com/clojure/data.xml) library that allows the dynamic creation of XML content from Clojure data structures via [Hiccup-like](https://github.com/weavejester/hiccup) style.